PankajRawat333/MyWebSite.dev/input/posts/bloom-filters-demystified.md

 ### Explanation
 1. **Redis Connection**: `StackExchange.Redis` connects to a Redis instance (ensure Redis is running locally or on a server).
-2. **BloomFilter.Redis**: This library stores the Bloom filter’s bit array in Redis, making it accessible across distributed application instances.
+2. **BloomFilter.Redis.NetCore**: This library stores the Bloom filter’s bit array in Redis, making it accessible across distributed application instances.
 3. **Parameters**: The constructor takes the Redis database, a key name (`usernameFilter`), expected item count (1000), and desired false-positive rate (1%).
 4. **Username Example**: The filter checks if a username might be taken.
 If `Contains` returns `false`, the username is available.
 If `true`, a database query confirms the status, reducing unnecessary queries in a distributed environment.
 5. **Scalability**: Redis ensures all application nodes share the same Bloom filter, supporting high-throughput registration systems.